dewi-alliance/hotspot-manufacturers/README.md

 # Please use this [template](https://github.com/dewi-alliance/hotspot-manufacturers/blob/main/template.md) to make your proposal.
 Fork the template and edit it, please do not edit the template directly.

-The status of manufacturers in this progress can be [viewed here.](https://docs.google.com/spreadsheets/d/1pOmrMV_oiF0FtR1NOX_pqykKOBsb_QghiNkTlF644DU/edit?usp=sharing)
+The status of manufacturers in this progress can be [viewed here.](https://heliumfoundation.notion.site/5027c96f01b04dbaa7db252488d503ec?v=a75c9b89053a4677974a6b95df62c0e2)

+The previous Google sheets based tracker is now no longer used but an archived version can be found [here](https://docs.google.com/spreadsheets/d/1pOmrMV_oiF0FtR1NOX_pqykKOBsb_QghiNkTlF644DU/edit?usp=sharing).

 # Step by step how-to
 The HIP19 Program Overview can be reviewed [here.](https://heliumfoundation.notion.site/HIP19-Program-a43eee37bf0e473981147ab1f64ec383)